Business Owners, Marketing Managers, WordPress Users interacting with the aspects of SEO for the first time.

 Google close guards their search algorithm.
 The search algorithm is how they determine their search results.
 They say it’s all based on over 200 factors, including:

-To discover more about the factors they take into account, check the Site Audit that you’ll receive from Squirrly SEO over the next few days.
+To discover more about the factors they take into account, check the Site Audit that you’ll receive from Squirrly SEO over the next few days (if you are a Squirrly user).

 It will show you tens of items that Google wants to see on your pages to consider your website worthy.
 The Audit will also let you know if those items were found on your pages (up to 100 pages).
 If they’re not found, it will show you what you need to do to make them available for Google.